YottaDB/YDBDoc/ProgGuide/extrout.rst

 Call-In table
 ~~~~~~~~~~~~~~~

-The Call-In table file is a text file that contains the signatures of all M label references that get called from C. In order to pass the typed C arguments to the type-less M formallist, the environment variable ydb_ci must be defined to point to the Call-In table file path.
+The Call-In table file is a text file that contains the signatures of all M label references that get called from C. In order to pass the typed C arguments to the type-less M formallist, either the environment variable ydb_ci must be defined to point to the Call-In table file path, or you can use the functions :code:`ydb_ci_tab_open()`/:code:`ydb_ci_tab_open_t()` with :code:`ydb_ci_tab_switch()`/:code:`ydb_ci_tab_switch_t()` to open and switch call-in tables.
+Usage for the functions to open and switch the tables is described below.

 Each signature must be specified separately in a single line.
 YottaDB reads this file and interprets each line according to the following convention (specifications within box brackets "[]", are optional):

 .. code-block:: none